wazuh/wazuh-documentation/source/installation_guide/deploying_with_puppet/puppet_module.rst

 ossec_scanpaths configuration
 """""""""""""""""""""""""""""

-Leaving this unconfigured will result in OSSEC using the module defaults.
-By default, it will monitor /etc, /usr/bin, /usr/sbin, /bin and /sbin on Ossec Server, with real time monitoring disabled and report_changes enabled.
+Leaving this unconfigured will result in Wazuh using the module defaults.
+By default, it will monitor /etc, /usr/bin, /usr/sbin, /bin and /sbin on Wazuh Server, with real time monitoring disabled and report_changes enabled.

 To overwrite the defaults or add in new paths to scan, you can use hiera to overwrite the defaults.

-To tell OSSEC to enable real time monitoring of the default paths:
+To tell Wazuh to enable real time monitoring of the default paths:

 ossec::server::ossec_scanpaths:
   - path: /etc